Our Review of Coffee Shop Millionaire by Anthony Trister

 Quick Summary of Coffee Shop Millionaire

-Pros: There is some training available, which is useful for marketing newbies.
+The Good: There is some training available, which is useful for marketing newbies.
 The membership price point can't be beat at just $27.

-Cons: The program requires another $400+ in upsells to function as advertised.
+The Bad: The program requires another $400+ in upsells to function as advertised.
 The program's support is sparse and/or lacking.
 CSM is over-hyped and has you thinking you'll make lots of money in little time.

-Our Recommendation: There are better training programs out there that won't overwhelm you in upsells and hype.
+The Bottom Line: There are better training programs out there that won't overwhelm you in upsells and hype.
 Case in point: our top recommendation here.

 When you’re stuck at your 9-to-5 job, it’s easy to imagine that online marketers have it much easier.
 After all, they’re not required to work 8 hours a day, 40 hours a week.
 They’re not required to be on the job.
 In fact, most of them just sit in coffee shops and watch the paychecks roll in.